tranhelen/tranhelen/_posts/2014-01-18-the-future-of-ui.md

 While seemingly a very obvious way to communicate—copy and how we deal with inputs is often overlooked.
 In our rush to replace popular actions with iconography, designers often forget that sometimes copy can be just as powerful.

 We can make use of copy to speak to users conversationally, eliminate the chore of form input or provide discoverable and fun easter eggs.
-All three ways give the illusion of a person behind the product or device.</p>
+All three ways give the illusion of a person behind the product or device.

 <figure class="left">
 	<img src="/img/post/01-11fantastical.jpg">